roobottom/roodesign-2022/source/work/vat-repayment-tracker.md

 #### The “deluxe” tracker
 The deluxe tracker was created to show complete information about repayments.
 By providing a full history of statuses with an explanation of what they meant, we could hit every one of the user needs.
 Thankfully, the business agreed and green-lit further work on this solution.

+#### When will I get my repayment?
+One thing that kept coming up in testing was the question "when will I get my repayment?"
+We felt that without showing dates, we wouldn't put a dent in the volume of calls to the helpline.

+The problem was that we couldn't just pull a date out of an API as no such data existed.
+We did, however, know when the user had submitted their return and how long [HMRC allowed for repayments](https://www.gov.uk/vat-repayments#how-long-it-takes); at 30 days HMRC would have to pay a "repayment supplement" if the delay was their fault.
+So we tested a version with an approximate date.
+This worked great!

+If repayments were delayed beyond 30 days, we added a new timeline item to the history acknowledging this and providing guidance on what the user could try next.

+This also prompted us to redesign the tracker history page.
+Making the amount and estimate date front-and-centre worked well during testing.